PdxCodeGuild/Full-Stack-Day-Class/notes/django-model-relations.md

 # Model Relations

 To link together separate entities in a relation, in general you add a field to the _many-ed_ model.
-Pass in a `related_name` kwarg to give the reverse relation a name.
+Always pass in a `related_name` kwarg to give the reverse relation a name; it will add a "field" with that name on the other end.

 Django then will give you back specific model instances for the _one-d_ link.
 For the _many-ed_ link, you get back something that acts like a `QuerySet` and you can request `.all()` of the models.